When buying a home, the MOST IMPORTANT STEP is to get a Pre Approval.

 A Mortgage Pre Approval Shows What You Can Afford

 It can be tempting to start searching for a new home by browsing listings and scoping out potential neighborhoods.
 But before you fall in love with a house, you should get pre approved first.
 A mortgage pre approval will help you estimate your monthly payment and understand what you can afford.
+When choosing the property to buy avoid the mistake of buying from a listing agent by looking for real estate agents near me to represent you, not the seller.

 What’s is a pre-approval?